thisisvkr/aerTrip-project/README.md

 ### Tradeoffs:

--c\Choose to use Tailwind CSS for styling to make styling easier, even though it might limit some styling options compared to traditional CSS.
+-Choose to use Tailwind CSS for styling to make styling easier, even though it might limit some styling options compared to traditional CSS.
 -I implemented basic error handling to keep things simple, knowing that more robust error handling could improve the user experience.
 -For sorting and filtering functionality, I used simple JavaScript methods instead of more advanced algorithms or libraries, which might have better performance with larger datasets.
 -I didn't use Redux for state management to avoid adding unnecessary complexity to the project, even though it might offer a more structured approach to state management.